Welcome to Kilronan House

 The Allan Water cafe is renowned for its Fish and Chips and Haggis Suppers!

 Each morning breakfast ist served on this fine polished table.
+Certainly

 it is possible that you arrived just some minutes ago and are exhausted and tired of the long